Holiday Pleasures book 3

 “I really, really liked this. …Read the book!
 You’ll be happy you did.”

 —Smart Bitches, Trashy Books, A+

-- The moon is referred to several times in the story, and thanks to NASA, we can be sure that the phases are historically accurate.
+- The moon is referred to several times in the story, and thanks to some helpful online calculators, writers can be sure that the phases are historically accurate.
 December 1, 1819, was the date of Edmund and Jane’s fateful masquerade and was also a full moon.

 - For the visual inspiration behind characters, objects, and settings in the Holiday Pleasures romances, check out the series’s Pinterest board.